hedronvision/bazel-compile-commands-extractor/README.md

 --compile-commands-dir=${workspaceFolder}/
 --query-driver=**
 ```
-(Just copy each as written; VSCode will correctly expand ${workspaceFolder} for each workspace.)
+(Just copy each as written; VSCode will correctly expand `${workspaceFolder}` for each workspace.)
-  -  They get rid of (overzealous) header insertion; locate the compile commands correctly, even when browsing system headers outside the source tree; and cause clangd to interrogate Bazel's compiler wrappers to figure out which system headers are included by default.
+  -  They get rid of (overzealous) header insertion; locate the compile commands correctly, even when browsing system headers outside the source tree; and cause `clangd` to interrogate Bazel's compiler wrappers to figure out which system headers are included by default.
-  -  If your Bazel WORKSPACE is a subdirectory of your project, change --compile-commands-dir to point into that subdirectory by overriding *both* flags in your *workspace* settings
+  -  If your Bazel `WORKSPACE` is a subdirectory of your project, change `--compile-commands-dir` to point into that subdirectory by overriding *both* flags in your *workspace* settings

 <!-- At least until https://github.com/clangd/vscode-clangd/issues/138 is resolved. -->
 Turn on: Clangd: Check Updates
   -  You always want the latest!
 New great features and fixes are always getting added to clangd.
-  -  We'll assume you always have the latest and aren't using an old version nor Apple's clangd intended for Xcode.
-While we can and do make great efforts to workaround issues in the current version of clangd, we remove those workarounds when clangd fixes them upstream.
+  -  We'll assume you always have the latest and aren't using an old version nor Apple's `clangd` intended for Xcode.
+While we can and do make great efforts to workaround issues in the current version of `clangd`, we remove those workarounds when `clangd` fixes them upstream.
 This keeps the code simple and development velocity fast!

-If turning on automatic updates doesn't prompt you to download the actual clangd server binary, hit (CMD/CTRL+SHIFT+P)->Download language Server.
+If turning on automatic updates doesn't prompt you to download the actual `clangd` server binary, hit (CMD/CTRL+SHIFT+P)->Download language Server.

 You may need to subsequently reload VSCode [(CMD/CTRL+SHIFT+P)->reload] for the plugin to load.
-The clangd download should prompt you to do so when it completes.
+The `clangd` download should prompt you to do so when it completes.

 #### If you work on your repository with others...